GerritCodeReview/git-repo/docs/internal-fs-layout.md

 Repo will create & maintain a few files in the user's home directory.

 *   `.repoconfig/`: Repo's per-user directory for all random config files/state.
+*   `.repoconfig/config`: Per-user settings using [git-config] file format.
 *   `.repoconfig/keyring-version`: Cache file for checking if the gnupg subdir has all the same keys as the repo launcher.
 Used to avoid running gpg constantly as that can be quite slow.
 *   `.repoconfig/gnupg/`: GnuPG's internal state directory used when repo needs to run `gpg`.
 This provides isolation from the user's normal `~/.gnupg/`.

+*   `.repoconfig/.repo_config.json`: JSON cache of the `.repoconfig/config`
+    file for repo to read/process quickly.
 *   `.repo_.gitconfig.json`: JSON cache of the `.gitconfig` file for repo to read/process quickly.